How to read a residential bill

-This section lists the amount you currently owe, the due date and your account number.
+This section includes your service period in addition to the due date, amount you currently owe and your account number in an easier to read format.
 You can keep the top part of the bill for your records.
 Or, try our free eBill service.
 You can go paperless, receive your bill electronically and view up to three years of past bills online.

 This section provides you with more information about your current bill, your account and SRP options and programs that can benefit you.
-If you participate in Time-of-Use, your savings will be displayed here.
+If you participate in a Time-of-Day plan your savings will be displayed here.

-The stub lists the payment amount due and the due date.
-A space to enter the amount paid is provided.
+The bill stub to shows the amount due and due date in an easy to read format.
 The bill stub should accompany your payment if you mail it or use an SRP PayCenter™.

-This section includes basic account information.
+This section includes your service address and rate plan.
 The plan noted is the price plan used to calculate your bill.
-Residential price plans include the Basic Plan (E-23), Time-of-Use (E-26) and SRP EZ-3™(E-20).

 Here is an explanation of some of the terms that appear on your bill:

-Monthly service charge: This fixed monthly charge covers the costs for billing and collections, metering, and meter reading.
+Monthly service charge: This fixed monthly charge covers the costs for billing, collections, metering, customer services and distribution facilities.

-Energy (kWh) charge - This is a variable charge to cover the cost to buy or produce the electricity consumed during the billing period.
-Additionally, it covers the variable cost of supplying necessary transmission and distribution facilities to meet customer’s needs.
+Energy (kWh) charge: This is a variable charge to cover the cost to buy or produce the electricity consumed during the billing service period.
+Additionally, it covers the cost of supplying necessary transmission, generation and distribution capacity to meet customer’s needs.
 The actual charge to individual customers will vary month to month according to the amount of energy consumed.